I Got a Man

-"I Got a Man" is a song by American hip hop rapper Positive K. It was released in December 1992 as the first single from his debut album The Skills Dat Pay Da Bills.
+"I Got a Man" is a song by American hip hop rapper Positive K. It was released in December 1992 as the lead single from his debut album The Skills Dat Pay Da Bills.

 Creation of the song

 The song features spoken word dialog between a man and woman character, in which the man repeatedly asks the woman out and she continually rebuffs his advances by pointing out she is already in a relationship.

 In creating the song, Positive K provided not only the man's dialogue but also the woman's dialogue by raising the pitch of his voice using studio technology.

 Release

 The single peaked at number 14 on the US Billboard Hot 100 on the chart week of March 20, 1993, making it the rapper's only Top 40 hit.
 It sold over 500,000 copies and was certified gold by the Recording Industry Association of America.